More on me at theblaze.com slash Buck Sexton, the Blaze where I'm a host on TV and radio.

 Well, thank you for your service in the military.

-Oh no, I only served in the intelligence community, madam, but thank you for your kind words.
+Oh, no, I only served in the intelligence community, madam, but thank you for your kind words.

 Okay.

-I have just come to the conclusion.
+Well, in listening and waiting, I have just come to the conclusion.

-Uh and the Republican Party, it seems the Democrats are more united.
+I mean, when we got the majority in the House, supposedly Republicans, in the Republican Party, it seems the Democrats are more united.

 Republican Party is moderate and strong conservatives.

-And so nothing's getting done.
+And so nothing's getting done because of that.

-Uh, but I have never known John Boehner or voted for him.
+I'm from the state of Ohio originally, but I have never known John Boehner or voted for him.

 I mean, they're excellent when it comes to being disciplined and moving forward with the agenda.

-Whether it's Planned Parenthood or Obamacare, or there's so many things where you see very, very few breakaways.
+There are so many things where you see very, very few breakaways.

-And so they'll give sort of again a dispensation.
+And so they'll give sort of, again, a dispensation.

 Democrats go, okay, if you need to fool people in Colorado or you need to fool people in Maine, you can take this vote this time.